 Pamela Babcock is a writer and editor based in the New York City area.
 A former Washington Post reporter (and current contributor to The Post) I've bylined hundreds of stories for news sites, magazines, university, trade associations and personal clients.
 I also write blogs and ghostwrite articles.

 I cover news, real estate, personal finance, legal issues and more.
 In addition to enjoying a long career as a daily reporter, I've been a spokesman and speechwriter for a Fortune 500 utility and director of communications for the N.C.
 Museum of Art and a B2B start-up.

 My background as a journalist at The Washington Post means I understand deadlines.
 I've been a successful independent writer for more than 20 years and am always adding new clients.
 Contact me now to find out why I'm the writer to hire for your next project!

-I wrote chapters in two books.
-My writing has also been featured in The Washington Post, U.S. News & World Report, The New York Times, cio.com, REALTOR magazine, the ABA Journal, WebMD, Animal Sheltering magazine, The Silicon Valley/San Jose Business Journal, Family Circle, Southern Living, Golf Business Magazine and many more places.
+My writing has appeared in The Washington Post, U.S. News & World Report, The New York Times, cio.com, REALTOR magazine, the ABA Journal, WebMD, Animal Sheltering magazine, The Silicon Valley/San Jose Business Journal, Family Circle, Southern Living, Golf Business Magazine.

 I wrote two chapters in HR Magazine’s “Guide to Managing People" - "Watch Out for the Minefield of Hidden Bias" and "It Takes More Than a Reference Check to Weed Out Liars."
 And a story I wrote about smoking cessation was featured in the textbook McGraw Hill's Annual Editions: Health.